eurea/eurea.github.io/README.md

 # GBF Spark and Experience Calculator
-**A simple calculator for calculating how much fodder you need or how much rolls you have.**
+**A simple calculator for calculating how much fodder you need or how many rolls you have.**
 **Now with PWA features!**

 ## Spark calculator usage